jairock282/hatsi/README.md

 ```
 ---
 ### Usage :video_game:
-Download the pre-trained model from https://drive.google.com/file/d/1Tf9y-uDrDdjj8IE2839PzHxtzGv0Dxhv/view?usp=sharing and put it into the `codes directory`
+Download the pre-trained model from https://drive.google.com/file/d/1Tf9y-uDrDdjj8IE2839PzHxtzGv0Dxhv/view?usp=sharing and put it into the `codes/` directory

 There are multiple code files:
 - `oakD.py` contains all the configuration process to setup the oakD camera